zowe/docs-site/docs/user-guide/gettingstarted.md

       ...
     ```

      **Note**: The PAX file will expand into the current directory.
 A good practice is to keep the installation directory apart from the directory that contains the PAX file.
-To do this, you can create a directory such as /zowe/paxes that contains the PAX files, and another such as /zowe/builds.
-Use SFTP to transfer the Zowe PAX file into the /zowe/paxes directory, use the `cd` command to switch into /zowe/builds and run the command `pax -ppx -rf ../../paxes/<zowe-v.r.m>.pax`.
-The /install folder will be created inside the zowe/builds directory from where the install can be launched.
+To do this, you can create a directory such as `/zowe/paxes` that contains the PAX files, and another such as `/zowe/builds`.
+Use SFTP to transfer the Zowe PAX file into the `/zowe/paxes` directory, use the `cd` command to switch into `/zowe/builds` and issue the command `pax -ppx -rf ../../paxes/<zowe-v.r.m>.pax`.
+The `/install` folder will be created inside the `zowe/builds` directory from where the install can be launched.